joefarrelly/AltTracker/readme.md

 - Django 3.1.5
 - MySQL 8.0.21
 - Bootstrap 4.4.1
+- jQuery 3.5.1
+- Redis 5.0.7
+- Apache 2.4.41
+- Ubuntu 20.04

 ## Feature List

-- Tracks all characters on an account
+### Alts Page

+- Accessible by clicking the 'Alt Tracker' button on the home page
-- Display them all in a table with the following columns:
+- All characters linked to the account are shown in a table with the following columns:
-    - Index
     - Faction
     - Level
     - Name
     - Realm
     - Class
+    - Profession 1 and 2 (name of the profession with an embedded link to a page of all recipes the character has learnt)
+    - Gear (average item level of the characters equipped gear with an embedded link to a page showing the characters appearance)
+    - Last Updated (how long ago the character was updated)
+    - Update character button (to update individual characters rather than them all)
+- Table is sortable by clicking column headers (by default it will be sorted by character level then item level)
+- Clicking the 'Sync Characters' button will redirect to Battle.net to request access to your World of Warcraft data
+- Clicking the 'Refresh All' button will update each character's data in the table one-by-one

+### Alts Checker Page

+- Accessible by clicking the 'Alt Checker' button on the 'Alts' page
+- All characters linked to the account are shown in a table with the following columns:
+    - Faction
+    - Level
+    - Name
+    - Realm
+    - Class
-    - Mount (represents the highest level of mount training the character has on a scale of 1 - 4)
+    - Mount (represents the highest level of mount training the character has)
     - Garrison (the level of the characters garrison)
     - MT (whether or not the mage tower building has been constructed)
-    - Profession 1 and 2 (name of the profession with a link to a page of all recipes the character has learnt)
-    - More (link to a page showing the characters appearance [WIP])
+    - SM (whether the character has completed the shadowmourne quest line, only warriors, paladins and death knights are eligible)
-- Table is sortable by clicking most column headers
+- Table is sortable by clicking column headers (by default it will be sorted by character level then item level)

-- Provides an overview of each profession for all characters showing all known recipes with external links to the relevant WoW Head pages
-- Display the characters appearance as it would be in-game along with the characters currently equipped gear [WIP]
+### Alt Profession Page

+- Accesible by clicking the profession of a character on the 'Alts' page
+- There are several tables of profession data with the following columns:
+    - ID
+    - Name
+    - Link (link to the wowhead page of the recipe)
+- Breaks down profession data into separate tables for each tier (Battle for Azeroth, Legion, Warlords of Draenor, etc)

+### Alt Details Page

+- Accessible by clicking the item level of a character on the 'Alts' page
+- You can see the appearance and equipped gear of the character in the same style as in-game and on the offical WoW Armory site
+- Hovering over an item will show a tooltip with more info on the item

+## TO:DO

+- Export table data to CSV
+- Allow for storage of in-game keybinds for each character, potentially per spec on each character